visualize-admin/visualization-tool/README.md

 > 👉 In [Visual Studio Code](https://code.visualstudio.com/), you also can run the **default build task** (CMD-SHIFT-B) to start the dev server, database server, and TypeScript checker (you'll need [Nix](https://nixos.org) for that to work).

+To run the application with debugging enabled through vscode, make sure the dev server is running and the click the "Run and Debug" button in the sidebar (CMD-SHIFT-D).
+Then select the "Launch Chrome" configuration.
+This will open a new Chrome window with the dev tools open.
+You can now set breakpoints in the code and they will be hit.

 ### Postgres database

 If the database server is not running, run: